 - STAT 2300 - Business Statistics

 - ACCT 3110 - Intermediate Accounting I

 - ACCT 4510 - Auditing Principles and Techniques

 Applicants without an Accounting Bachelor's Degree

-Applicants who have not completed a bachelor's degree program in accounting or business are advised to consult with an available School of Accountancy graduate advisor before applying.
+Applicants who have not completed a bachelor's degree program in accounting or business are advised to consult with the School of Accountancy graduate advisor before applying.